 Zach Claytor

 I study stellar rotation and evolution using cutting-edge computational techniques.
-The bulk of my work uses machine learning/artificial intelligence to understand rotation of stars observed with NASA's TESS mission.
+The bulk of my work uses machine learning/artificial intelligence to understand rotation of stars observed with NASA space telescopes.

 Bio